Veridise/veridise-docs/zkvanguard/detectors/uc-inputs.md

 ### SaaS Usage

-The NDW detector is invoked by selecting "Under-constrained inputs" (`uc-inputs`) in the Detector selection during the tool configuration step.
+The UCI detector is invoked by selecting "Under-constrained inputs" (`uc-inputs`) in the Detector selection during the tool configuration step.

 ### Command-line Usage